Make It Happen Hypnotherapy

 Monitoring Progress Through Sleep Diaries and Feedback

-Sleep diaries are a valuable tool in CBT-I, helping you track your sleep patterns, behaviours, and thoughts about sleep.
 By keeping a detailed record, you and your therapists can identify patterns and make necessary adjustments to the treatment plan.
-Regular feedback from the therapist ensures that you stay on track and continue to make progress towards better sleep.

-Additional Tips for Enhancing Sleep
+More Tips for Good Sleep

 • Establish a Regular Sleep Schedule: Go to bed and wake up at the same time every day, even on weekends.